awsdocs/amazon-eks-user-guide/doc_source/managing-vpc-cni.md

 ------
 #### [ AWS Management Console ]

-**To update the Amazon EKS add\-on to the latest minor, patch, and build version using the AWS Management Console**
+**To update the Amazon EKS add\-on to the latest version using the AWS Management Console**

 1. Open the Amazon EKS console at [https://console\.aws\.amazon\.com/eks/home\#/clusters](https://console.aws.amazon.com/eks/home#/clusters)\.